jimhigson/snarkdown-in-react/README.md

 - in fact, doesn't have any build whatsoever.
 The typescript file is the main.
 If you're not using typescript and want to add a build to js, feel free to raise a PR.
 The `esbuild`-powered `build` task in the `package.json` is purely to keep an eye on the size
 - tests in vitest (not mocha/chai)
 - doesn't support reference links
+- doesn't let through raw html in markdown
-- thanks to React, is somewhat xss-safe, since raw html is never concatenated and written out (I don't use `.dangerouslySetInnerHtml`).
+- thanks to React (and not supporting html), is somewhat xss-safe, since raw html is never concatenated and written out (I don't use `.dangerouslySetInnerHtml`).

 ## Parsing differences: